d4span/knowledge-chunks/architecture.md

 # Introduction and Goals

-Knowledge Chunks is a modern mind mapping software that runs on a wide range of operating systems and can be easily extended with a variety of plug-ins.
+Sharpmind is a modern mind mapping software that runs on a wide range of operating systems and can be easily extended with a variety of plug-ins.

 ## Requirements Overview